micmejia/bible-dump/NKJV/Malachi/Mal 4.md

 But to you who fear My name The Sun of Righteousness shall arise With healing in His wings; And you shall go out And grow fat like stall-fed calves.

 ###### 3
-You shall trample the wicked, For they shall be ashes under the soles of your feet On the day that I do _this,_" Says the Lord of hosts.
+You shall trample the wicked, For they shall be ashes under the soles of your feet On the day that I do this," Says the Lord of hosts.

 ###### 4
-"Remember the Law of Moses, My servant, Which I commanded him in Horeb for all Israel, _With_ _the_ statutes and judgments.
+"Remember the Law of Moses, My servant, Which I commanded him in Horeb for all Israel, With the statutes and judgments.

 ###### 5
 Behold, I will send you Elijah the prophet Before the coming of the great and dreadful day of the Lord.